archivesspace/archivesspace/UPGRADING.md

 # Upgrading to a new release of ArchivesSpace

+### Please also see [UPGRADING_1.1.0.md](https://github.com/archivesspace/archivesspace/blob/master/UPGRADING_1.1.0.md)  for special considerations when upgrading to v1.1.0

 ## Create a backup of your ArchivesSpace instance

 You should make sure you have a working backup of your ArchivesSpace